thomasjpfan/thomasjpfan.github.io/content/Blog/20250406_Keep_Warm_Torch_Cache.md

 # Duration: 21.1s
 ```

+The first run takes **21.1s**, because `torch.compile` is compiling from scratch.
+When we run again, the cache warm
-When running the code again, the duration goes down to 8.9s.
-The second run uses a cache to speed up the runtime by 2x!
+and the duration goes down to **8.9s** which is 2x faster than a cold start!

 ## Portable Cache